 Rain-Induced Cherry Cracking

 Cracking of sweet cherries induced by rain is often the greatest single cause of fruit cullage.
-Even in the arid regions east of the Cascade Mountains in the Pacific Northwest, cherry growers know how devastating a rain can be if it occurs when cherries are nearing maturity.
-Cherry cracking has been studied for several decades but the causes of cracking are still not fully understood.
+Even in the arid regions east of the Cascade Mountains in the Pacific Northwest, cherry growers know how devastating a rain event can be if it occurs when cherries are nearing maturity.
+Cherry cracking has been studied for several decades, but the causes of cracking are still not fully understood.

 See General Recommendations for guidelines on table use.
 Read all product labels carefully.

 |Except where noted, rates are amount per acre (amount per 100 gallons in dilute sprays)|

 Parka: Do not exceed 1% V/V Parka in spray solution.
 Do not apply with surfactants, stickers, or pinolene-based materials.
 Consult product label for more details.
 Parka has been reported to cause phytotoxicity in some sensitive cherry varieties; growers are advised to consult with warehouse field staff or Extension personnel for more information.

 RainGard: Follow manufacturer's label, and apply 102 ounces RainGard in 100 gal. water.
 Best efficacy is obtained with 0.8% (v/v) dilution and must be maintained with larger spray volumes to improve coverage.
 In addition, to maintain good coverage of fruits as they expand, three applications should be made.
 First application is made about 4 weeks before harvest with additional applications at 7-10 day intervals thereafter.
 RainGard is usually compatible with commonly used agricultural products to be tank mixed.